-For many parents, a set of infant size prefolds and 5 to 6 wraps (I prefer newborn Bummis Super Brites) or wool covers can be a cost-effective option.
+For many parents, a set of infant size prefolds and 6 to 8 wraps (I prefer newborn Bummis Super Brites) or wool covers can be a cost-effective option.
 If you decide to upgrade to pocket diapers when your baby outgrows the infant size, the prefolds can be used as inserts, or even burp cloths.

 Lots of new parents don't switch to cloth diapers immediately.
 I know, because I was one of them.
 The first few weeks as a new parent can seem overwhelming at times.
-I found it much easier to transition to cloth diapers when my little man was about a month old.
+With my first son, I found it much easier to transition to cloth diapers when my little man was about a month old.
 By then, I wasn't breastfeeding every hour, and I felt I had a bit of time to get familiar with washing and folding diapers.
 By then, he had also gained a few pounds, and filled out his cloth diapers much better!

 If you do want to use cloth diapers on your newborn but don't want to invest in a complete set, you may want to look into: